Erasmus+ Sport Mobility

 When Do They Happen?

-Organisations apply under the 23 February 2023 deadline.
-Projects that are successful can start between 1 June and 31 December of the same year.
+Organisations apply under the 4th October 2023 deadline.
+Projects that are successful can start from 1 January 2024.
 If an optional round is opened, projects funded under that round will start between 1 January and 31 May of the following year.

 What is the Funding for a Mobility Project?